There's one particular sound or sight that RV owners dread hearing/seeing.

 Good luck with that.
 This is why you want to keep them OUT before they can get into your camper.

 It's best to keep rodents out of your RV in the first place.
 Take the preventative measures we mentioned here to prevent an infestation.

-That's so much easier than a battle with the rodents after they have wreaked havoc on your fifth wheel or other RV.
+That's because it's so much easier than to battle with the rodents after they have wreaked havoc on your recreational vehicle.

 Seal up any opening you can find on the interior and exterior of your RV, put away any food sources like pet food when you are storing your RV, and clean the surface of EVERYTHING before storing.